barryvan/discal/readme.md

 This means that they need to be on the same server, or on a server with CORS configured to allow such requests.
 If you're not in this situation, then you may want to consider setting up your webserver to proxy requests like `/boardroom.ics` to the appropriate URL.

+## Browser support

+I've tested this in Firefox 47 and Chrome 51.
+Because this is a quick hobby project, it uses some of the new and shiny, like `fetch`, fat-arrow functions, and `Map` -- so it requires browsers which support these to work.
+(MS Edge is out at the time of writing.)